-Whilst conducting research for his Masters degree, Christopher worked as an Assistant Flood and Coastal Risk Officer for Devon County Council's Flood and Coastal Risk Management Team, critically reviewing the surface water drainage aspects of major planning applications and providing technical advice to the eleven Planning Authorities across the county.
+Whilst conducting research for his Masters degree, Christopher worked as an Assistant Flood and Coastal Risk Officer for Devon County Council's Flood and Coastal Risk Management Team where he critically reviewed the surface water management plans for major planning applications and provided technical advice to the eleven Planning Authorities across the county.

 Research group links

 Numerical modelling; Drainage basin hydrology; Fluvial geomorphology; Climate and land use change.